Harvey-U-TG0/SharedBuilderServer/README.md

 3) Follow the second option in this tutorial "https://treehouse.github.io/installation-guides/mac/mongo-mac.html"mkdir -p /data/db

-4) Store database date instead in ~/data/db, then run sudo ~/mongodb/bin/mongod --dbpath=/Users/harveyu/data/db
+4) Launching the mongo database:, then run sudo ~/mongodb/bin/mongod --dbpath=/Users/harveyu/data/db If this doesn't work it is likely that the database may already be running.
+To stop it, open mongo shell and use these commands use admin db.shutdownServer()

 6) Commands "https://docs.mongodb.com/manual/reference/mongo-shell/" for mongo shell